Art for all people (Easy Language)

 Street art for everyone

 Street art is English.
-It means public art, for example on houses and on the street.
+It refers to public art, for example, on buildings and in the streets.

-In Serbia there is an organization called Street Art Belgrade.
+In Serbia, there is an organization called Street Art Belgrade.
 Belgrade is the capital of Serbia.
 Street Art Belgrade researches and promotes public art in Serbia.
 The organization has been around for 20 years.
-It is particularly important for Street Art Belgrade that everyone can experience the art.
+It is especially important to Street Art Belgrade that everyone can experience the art.

 A few years ago, three murals were created in Vienna.
-These are the first murals in Austria that have been made accessible to everyone.
-Street Art Belgrade selected the pictures together with Jakob Kattner.
+These are the first murals in Austria to be made accessible to everyone.
+Street Art Belgrade selected the images together with Jakob Kattner.

 This is Spanish and means free road.

-The murals for everyone are at Karl-Farkas-Platz.
-This is a square in the 7th district of Vienna.
-There is also a park there.
-At the entrance to the park there will soon be a tactile model for each mural.
-A tactile model is a small model that looks exactly like the work of art.
-Blind people can touch it and experience the work of art.
-There is a description in Braille underneath the tactile model.
+The murals for all people are located at Karl-Farkas-Platz.
+This is a square in Vienna's 7th district.
+There's also a park there.
+At the entrance to the park, there will soon be a tactile model for each mural.
+A tactile model is a small model that looks exactly like the artwork.
+Blind people can touch it and thus experience the artwork.
+A Braille description is provided below the tactile model.

 There is also a board with information for people,

 who can see.
-And there is a QR code.
+And there's a QR code.
 If you scan it, you get more information about the artwork.

 Wall picture Inclusion

-Every year, the Zero Project organizes a large meeting for people with and without disabilities from all over the world.
-In 2023, a mural will be created at this meeting together with Street Art Belgrade.
+Every year, the Zero Project organizes a large gathering for people with and without disabilities from all over the world.
+In 2023, this gathering will also include the creation of a mural in collaboration with Street Art Belgrade.

-Everyone can then see and experience the mural.
+Everyone can then perceive and experience the mural.

-It will be exhibited in Vienna: in the House of Philanthropy.
-The mural is intended to show: This is what art can look like for everyone.
+It will be exhibited in Vienna at the House of Philanthropy.
+The mural is intended to demonstrate what art can look like for everyone.

 Interview with Martin Essl

-Martin Essl is an entrepreneur himself.
-He has seen that there are many advantages
+Martin Essl is an entrepreneur himself and has seen that there are many advantages

 when people with disabilities work in the company.

-Martin Essl wants to show this to other companies.
-That's why he started the Zero Project.
+Martin Essl wants to demonstrate this to other companies.
+That's why he launched the Zero Project.
 With the Zero Project, he is committed to ensuring that people with disabilities can fully participate in society.

 The museum guide had a conversation with him.